theodi/ODI-eLearning/README.md

 Change the language for different language builds

+### Building mobile apps

+* ./bin/build-odi-cordova module1 en

+Or

+* ./bin/build-odi-cordova-all en

+This will create the module in the right location and then symlink it to the `cordova/www` directory.

+Once installed you can run all the usual Cordova commands to build and package the app.
+For example `cordova emulate ios` will run the app in the iOS emulator.

 ## Viewing and exporting modules

 All modules are built into the modules/ dirctory.

 At the top level is the ODI build with the different languages.

 There is also an eu directory for the eu-theme modules.

 Each module can be compressed as a scorm package or be used natively using browser local storage to track progress.